myhdl/myhdl/doc/source/manual/conversion.rst

 Interfaces are convertible
   An *interface*: an object that has a number of :class:`Signal` objects as its attributes.
-The convertor supports this by name expansion and mangling.
+The converter supports this by name expansion and mangling.

 Function calls are mapped to Verilog or VHDL subprograms The converter analyzes function calls and function code.
 Each function is